remast/remast.github.io/posts/2020-03_SonarCloud_with_GithubAction_and_Maven/SonarCloud_with_GithubAction_and_Maven.md

 ![SonarCloud Create Project](https://github.com/remast/remast.github.io/raw/master/posts/2020-03_SonarCloud_with_GithubAction_and_Maven/SonarCloud_CreateProject.png)

-Once you.
-After you've created your project your project has an organization key and a project key.
+After you've created your project, your project has an organization key and a project key.
 You'll need both to run an SonarCloud analysis.
 You can always look up organization key and project key from the dashboard of your project like shown below.

 ![SonarCloud Project Key](https://github.com/remast/remast.github.io/raw/master/posts/2020-03_SonarCloud_with_GithubAction_and_Maven/SonarCloud_ProjectKey.png)